2plus2cabbage/terraform-oci-paloalto-base/ReadmeDetailed.md

 ### Step 7: Import the XML Configuration to the Firewall via GUI
 1. Access the firewall GUI via HTTPS: `https://<firewall_mgmt_public_ip>` in your browser (e.g., `https://129.213.45.67`).
-2. Log in with username `admin` and the default password `2Plus2cabbage!` (or the new password if you changed it in Step 5).
+2. Log in with username `admin` and the password you set in Step 5.
 3. Go to **Device > Setup > Operations > Import Named Configuration Snapshot**.
 4. Click **Choose File**, select your updated XML configuration file (e.g., `firewall-config.xml`), and click **OK**.
 5. Click **Load** to apply the configuration.
 6. Click **Commit** in the top-right corner to save the changes.
+Note that after the commit, the admin password will be reset to `2Plus2cabbage!` due to the imported XML configuration.

 ### Step 8: Access the Windows Server via RDP
 1. Ensure your XML configuration in Step 7 includes a NAT rule to forward RDP traffic to the Windows Server (e.g., source `any`, destination `<firewall_untrust_public_ip>`, service RDP TCP 3389, translated destination `10.1.1.20`).